elisilk/product-preview-card/README.md

 So much.
 Where to start?
 Definitely want to take on some more complex projects.
 And begin to include either a css preprocessor, multiple pages, or more JavaScript.
 Or maybe just more complex layouts that will need to be flexible for different screen sizes.

+I'm rethinking my solution for the image in the product preview card.
+I used CSS background images, but the more I think about it, I think it might have been better to use an actual HTML img element that is responsive.
+I liked considering [this alternative solution](https://www.frontendmentor.io/solutions/mobile-first-html-css-with-flexbox-V5mSfk2iDj) that still uses CSS but has an HTML element for the image.
+It has a much smoother transition between screen sizes than my clunky solution, making using of flexbox very nicely.
+So I think combining that solution with a responsive image might work well.
+Worth a try.

+In addition to responsive images, I also want to better incorporate [more powerful techniques for fluid typography](https://www.frontendmentor.io/learning-paths/building-responsive-layouts--z1qCXVqkD/steps/669710ac85c9917334f60eb0/article/read) than what I've been doing.
+I have been focused on matching the design file, but there is probably a better learning result from using the more powerful techniques even if that lowers the exact match to the design.

+I'm also looking more carefully at the design and trying to get a more sophisticated "design eye".
+Is there a box shadow behind the preview card?
+Even if not, it might be worth adding a subtle one anyway to just practice that.

 ### Useful resources

 - [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web) - Of course, as always.
 So useful.